openhab/openhab-js/README.md

 ### Default Installation

-By default, openHAB has fairly old javascript runtime (in MainUI `ECMA - 262 Edition 5.1` or `application/javascript`).
+By default, openHAB has fairly old JavaScript runtime (in MainUI `ECMA - 262 Edition 5.1` or `application/javascript`).
 In [community forum](https://community.openhab.org) many people also call this as "Nashorn engine".

 This library is not compatible with this old runtime.